Carbaz/ai_technical_challenge/README.md

   may cause ungraceful failures.
 * **Fixed chunk parameters:** Chunk size and overlap are configured per embedding run, not optimized per document type.
+* **OCR accuracy:** OCR accuracy may vary with complex images;
+  use LLM loader for better results.

 ### Future Improvements

+* **Separate Loader and Chat services:** Separate services will allow a much more manageable Loader without overloading the service or project repository.
 * **Multi-user support:** Add session management and user authentication
 * **Persistent conversation history:** Store users chat history in a database
 * **Citation support:** Display source document references with answers